sureshsatpati/Sample-Correlation/README.md

 ## Script for generating Pairwise Sample Correlation Plot

-The sample correlation plot visualizes the relationships between multiple variables within a dataset by displaying the correlation coefficients between each pair of variables.
+Sample correlation plot visualizes the relationships between multiple variables within a dataset by displaying the correlation coefficients between each pair of variables.
 Each cell in the plot represents the correlation between two variables, with colors indicating the strength and direction of the correlation.
 Positive correlations are shown in one color range, while negative correlations are displayed in another, allowing for quick identification of strongly correlated and inversely correlated pairs.
 The plot provides an intuitive overview of how variables interact with each other, facilitating the detection of patterns, redundancies, and potential multicollinearity within the data.
 This type of visualization is particularly useful for exploratory data analysis, feature selection, and understanding complex interrelationships in high-dimensional datasets.

 ## 1. Working Dependencies:
 ****************************************************************************************************